In this article, readers will acquire the knowledge needed to know how to respond to a threat detection alert in the UniFi Network Controller.

 NOTES & REQUIREMENTS:

-This article applies to users who are using the Intrusion Detection/Prevention System that is available for UniFi Security Gateways (all models).
+This article applies to users who have enabled the Intrusion Detection/Prevention System that is available for UniFi Security Gateways and UniFi Dream Machine.

 Table of Contents

 - Identifying False Positives

 - Suppressing a Threat Signature

 - Managing Suppressed Signatures